Lifestyle

 Early cancer detection through biomarker patterns

-Mental health monitoring via stress and sleep pattern analysis
+Mental health monitoring via stress and sleep pattern analysis (the same passive sensing that lets algorithms detect your mood before you notice it yourself)

 $186B Projected global wearables market by 2030